Evacuees leave Puerto Rico by cruise ship, some doubting they will return

 Puerto Rico, which earlier this year filed the biggest bankruptcy in U.S. municipal history, is struggling to regain economic stability in the face of a $72 billion debt load and near-insolvent public health and pension systems.

-The out-migration has accelerated the aging of Puerto Rico’s remaining population, further straining government services, the economists said.
+The out-migration has accelerated the ageing of Puerto Rico’s remaining population, further straining government services, the economists said.

 “If people continue to leave the island at the pace that has been set in recent years, the economic potential of Puerto Rico will only continue to deteriorate,” their research said.